bitcoinpup/Peritas/Peritas White Paper.md

 - **Encryption**: All communication between the app, users, trusted contacts, and exchanges is encrypted using AES-256 and other state-of-the-art encryption protocols to ensure privacy and prevent interception or tampering.
 - **Cross-Platform Support**: Peritas is designed to function across multiple platforms (iOS, Android, Windows, Linux) to ensure broad accessibility.
-- **Public Key Transmission**: Secure communication protocols such as Fedi, Matrix, Nostr Gift-Wrapped Messages, or Pears integration may be used to transmit public keys, descriptor files, and signatures, safeguarding user information.
+- **Data Transmission**: Secure communication protocols such as Fedi, Matrix, Nostr Gift-Wrapped Messages, or Pears integration may be used to transmit public keys, descriptor files, and signatures, safeguarding user information.

 ### 3.2 User Experience Design

-- **Onboarding and Education**: A setup wizard guides users through wallet creation, using simple language and visual aids to explain multi-sig benefits, vault concepts, and the roles of trusted contacts and exchanges.
+- **Onboarding and Education**: A setup wizard guides users through vault creation, using simple language and visual aids to explain multi-sig benefits, vault concepts, and the roles of different types of Keyholders.
-- **Customization**: Users can access an advanced “Pro Mode” for configuring signatories beyond the default 2/3 setup, allowing for custom thresholds and advanced wallet configurations.
+- **Pathfinder Mode**: Users can access an advanced "Pathfinder Mode" to configure vaults with a higher number of signatories than the default 2-of-3 vault, unlocking options for custom thresholds, personalized wallet configurations, and unique security protocols.
+Future expansions under Pathfinder Mode may include enhanced signing automation, integration with additional security services, and greater control over key storage and recovery preferences, enabling users to tailor their vault setup to their evolving security needs.

 ### 3.3 Node Connectivity

 To maintain decentralization and minimize the risk associated with a single point of failure, Peritas will not rely on a central node for its operations.
-Instead, the application will offer multiple options for users:
+Instead, offering multiple options for users:

 - **Custom Node Connections**: Users can connect Peritas to their own Bitcoin nodes, providing maximum control and security.
 This approach aligns with the Bitcoin ethos of self-sovereignty and reduces reliance on third-party infrastructure.
 - **Public Node Selection**: For users without their own nodes, the application will provide a selection of vetted, community-operated public nodes to connect with.
 This offers convenience while distributing trust across multiple independent entities, minimizing the risk of centralization.